1/4 Mile How Many Feet

 The Metric Equivalent: Converting to Meters

-While the quarter-mile is primarily used in the United States and some other countries that utilize the imperial system, the metric system offers an alternative perspective.
+While the quarter-mile is primarily used in the United States and some other countries that use the imperial system, the metric system offers an alternative perspective.
 To convert the quarter-mile (1320 feet) to meters, we can use the conversion factor:

 1 foot ≈ 0.3048 meters